 8 Quick Tips to Increase Your Water Intake

-Everyone knows that water is an important part of taking good care of yourself due to the dangers of dehydration.
+Everyone knows that water intake is an important part of taking good care of yourself due to the dangers of dehydration.
 However, it is all too common to not drink enough water during the day, whether because you don’t enjoy it, you don’t think you have the time, or you simply forget.

 When you get enough water during the day, it can help with: